Battling addiction and ready for treatment?

 Treatment for Gambling Disorder

-While some people develop a gambling problem and can stop on their own, most people that suffer from gambling addiction need to address their addiction professionally.
+While some people develop a gambling problem and can stop it alone, most people must address it professionally to recover from gambling addiction successfully.

 As with other forms of addiction, not every treatment works for every person.
 Knowing the different treatment options available is important for choosing your best option.